syncfusion-content/ej2-react-docs/ej2-react/grid/columns/column-resizing.md

 In the below sample, **OrderID**, **Ship Name** and **Ship Country** columns are defined with minimum and maximum width.

 {% tabs %}
-{% highlight js tabtitle="app.jsx" %}
+{% highlight js tabtitle="App.jsx" %}
 {% include code-snippet/grid/column-cs16/app/App.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="App.tsx" %}
+{% include code-snippet/grid/column-cs16/app/App.tsx %}
+{% endhighlight %}
 {% highlight js tabtitle="datasource.jsx" %}
 {% include code-snippet/grid/column-cs16/app/datasource.jsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="app.tsx" %}
-{% include code-snippet/grid/column-cs16/app/App.tsx %}
-{% endhighlight %}
 {% highlight ts tabtitle="datasource.tsx" %}
 {% include code-snippet/grid/column-cs16/app/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}

-{ % previewsample "page.domainurl/code-snippet/grid/column-cs16" % }
+ {% previewsample "page.domainurl/code-snippet/grid/column-cs16" %}

 > The `maxWidth` and `minWidth` properties will be considered only when the user resizes the column.
 When resizing the window, these properties will not be considered.
 This is because columns cannot be re-rendered when resizing the window.